Imphal: Railway

 In October 2012, India's Cabinet Committee on Infrastructure approved an extension of the Jiribam–Silchar railway to Imphal.
 The extension was expected to reach the city by 2019.
 The total length of the railway line is 110.62 km.
 The revised estimated cost of construction for the railway line sits at Rs 9658 crore, with Rs 4927.54 crore being spent as of 2019.

 Sports

 Khuman Lampak Main Stadium is a multi-purpose stadium in Imphal.
 It is used mostly for football and athletics.
 The stadium holds 30,000 people and was built in 1999.
 This stadium lies inside the Khuman Lampak Sports Complex.
 Imphal based professional football clubs NEROCA FC and TRAU FC of I-League play their home matches at this stadium.

+Polo has its origins in Manipur, India, where a traditional version called Sagol Kangjei was played centuries ago.
+British colonial officers in the 19th century adapted and popularised the game, leading to the modern version of polo that is played worldwide today.